drbaselali/ai-engine/README.md

 # Further Steps
 * Reducing LLM-model dependence where possible with statistical scoring or fixed text templates.
-* Expermenting with different prompts accross different fields of knowledge
+* Experimenting with different prompts accross different fields of knowledge
 * Observe and document hallucination cases when detected

 Author